jennyrrrrr/Art_Style_Transform/README.md

     <img src="images/discriminator.png" alt="Screenshot of the app" height="400" />
 </p>

-the disciminator is made up of
+After the last layer, a convolution is applied to map to a 1-dimensional output, followed by a Sigmoid function.

 ### Generator